Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Numerical Verification of ETH

 \subsection{The impact of energy difference and temperature on distinguishability}

-Although equation \eqref{DGODGRM} holds for all energy eigenstates, the diagonal element measure $V_\text{dg}^{i}$ varies for different energy eigenstates.
-This difference is also shown in \cref{FIG6}.
-According to \cref{FIGs2}(a), there is some randomness in the change of the measure $V_\text{dg}^{i}$ with the eigenstate, but in general the greater the energy difference between $E_i$ and $E(\rho_B)$, the greater the average distinguishability.
+Although equation \eqref{DGODGRM} holds for all energy eigenstates, the measure $V_\text{dg}^{i}$ for the diagonal elements varies across different energy eigenstates $\ket{E_i}$.
+This difference is evident in \cref{FIG6}.
+In more detail, as shown in \cref{FIGs2}(a), there is some randomness in the measure $V_\text{dg}^{i}$ with respect to the eigenstate, but generally, the greater the energy difference between $E_i$ and $E(\rho_B)$, the higher the average distinguishability.
 In addition, integrability also has a great influence.
-For an integrable system, the diagonal element $V_\text{dg}^{i}$ is more random and the average distinguishability is also stronger.
-Because of the reasons mentioned above, for a fixed $\rho_B$, it may not make sense to consider the maximum value of the diagonal elements $V_\text{dg}^{i}$ for the entire energy eigenstate space.
-It is more meaningful to consider the maximum value within a certain energy shell, such as
+For the integrable systems, the diagonal elements $V_\text{dg}^{i}$ tend to be more variable, and the average distinguishability is typically higher.

+Given these factors, it is not always meaningful to consider the maximum value of $V_\text{dg}^{i}$ over the entire energy eigenstate space for a fixed $\rho_B$.
+Instead, it is more insightful to examine the maximum value within a specific energy shell, such as

-with $E=E(\rho_B)$.
-Moreover, when considering energy eigenstates within $\mathcal{M}_{E,\Delta}$, it should be a better choice to choose an ensemble $\rho_B$ with the same energy as $E$.
-In \cref{FIGs2}(b), we have selected the canonical ensemble with corresponding energies for different energy shells and calculated the average distinguishability
+Moreover, when analyzing energy eigenstates within $\mathcal{M}_{E,\Delta}$, it is preferable to use an ensemble $\rho_B$ with the same energy as $E$.
+In \cref{FIGs2}(b), we selected the canonical ensemble with corresponding energies for different energy shells and calculated the average distinguishability as

-where $d_{\mathcal{M}}$ is the number of energy levels inside the energy shell.
-It should be noted that this average distinguishability is not the same as the ``diagonal'' probabilistic typicality in \cref{CLQV}.
-The $\rho_B$ used in $V_\text{dg}^{i}$ may not be the microcanonical ensemble composed of $\mathcal{M}_{E,\Delta}$.
-According to \cref{FIGs2}(b), although the average distinguishability also changes with the energy center $E$, the degree of change is much smaller than the change caused by the energy difference showed in \cref{FIGs2}(a).
-Besides, the average distinguishability in the integrable system is still larger than that in the non-integrable system.
+where $d_{\mathcal{M}}$ denotes the number of energy levels within the energy shell.
+Note that this average distinguishability is not the same as the ``diagonal'' probabilistic typicality in \cref{CLQV}.
+The $\rho_B$ used in $V_\text{dg}^{i}$ may not be the microcanonical ensemble consisting of states within $\mathcal{M}_{E,\Delta}$.
+According to \cref{FIGs2}(b), although the average distinguishability varies with the energy center $E$, the variation is significantly less compared to the changes caused by energy differences, as shown in \cref{FIGs2}(a).
+Additionally, the average distinguishability in integrable systems remains higher than in non-integrable systems.

+The results in \cref{FIGs2} are consistent with the traditional ETH: As the energy discrepancy between the ensemble and a particular energy eigenstate grows, their distinguishability increases correspondingly.
+Furthermore, the distinguishability can only be minimized when the ensemble is specifically tailored to match the energy of a given eigenstate.